Sourcing and Procurement

 Dirk: Thanks.
 Anything else that we have to look out for from the perspective of the Shuttle Bus platform operator regarding legal aspects?

 Philipp: We looked at the contractual relationships and I mentioned new legal developments regarding consumer protection laws.
 The same applies for digital business in general.
 There are many laws that either recently came into force or are still in development.
 I mentioned the telecommunications act that is currently revised on the European level.
 There are various legal drafts regarding platform regulation, and already existing platform regulations.
 The Data Governance Act will contain requirements if you want to share data via a platform.
-The Digital Content Directive has already been transformed into German law and such new regulations enters into force 1st of January 2022.
+The Digital Content Directive has already been transformed into German law and such new regulations as of January 1, 2022.
 It makes various requirements for digital offers, which also includes software as a service or apps.
 For example, it contains an obligation to make regular security updates during the lifetime of the service.
 And on the horizon, we also see a regulation for AI.
 There is a first draft from the European Union.
 This is a very interesting regulation from a legal perspective.
 From the operator’s perspective, it could lead to some new obligations, such as checking the data that he is using for the training of the AI models.
 According to the draft, the data have to be free of errors.
 There is an obligation to document the data usage.
 You have to document the results of the AI system so that you can track back exactly why a certain decision has been made by the AI.
 For nearly all AIoT products that are considered “high risk”, this AI regulation will play a large role in the future.

 Dirk: And do you see something similar coming up in USA and China as well?